What is depression?

 Having thoughts of suicide, thinking that others would be better off without you, and believing that there is no other way out of your problems are very serious symptoms of depression and need immediate attention.
 It’s important you talk to someone right away if you have thoughts of death or suicide.
-Call the Veterans Crisis Line at 1-800-273-8255 and Press 1.
-You can also use the Veterans Crisis Line online chat or send a text message to the Veterans Crisis Line at 838255.
+To reach the Veterans Crisis Line, Dial 988 then Press 1, use the online chat service, or send a text message to 838255.
 The Veterans Crisis Line offers free, confidential support, 24 hours a day, 7 days a week, 365 days a year.

 What is the treatment for depression?

 Depression is a highly treatable condition, and there are things you can do to recover if you are depressed.
 A number of effective treatments can lead to positive and meaningful changes in symptoms and quality of life.
 Hundreds of thousands of Veterans have gotten help for depression.